getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/angular.md

 npm install @sentry/browser
 ```

-Then initialize new Sentry instance and configure Angular with `ErrorHandler` provided and explained below:
+Then initialize a new Sentry instance and configure Angular with the `ErrorHandler` provided and explained below:

 ```typescript
 import { BrowserModule } from "@angular/platform-browser";